This is a list of actionable self-coaching tips that you can use to turn your day around, right now, and hit pause on that awful bully in your brain.

 Name 3 things you are grateful for

-This is the grandmama of all self-care.
+This is the grandmama of all self-coaching.

 Try this for a few days and feel your little burned-out, shriveled heart start to blossom.

 Mix it up with gratitudes large and small:

 - for the beauty and bounty of Nature

 - for love in your life in any form

 - for the sweetness of watermelon

 - for basic mental health